IT strategy (information technology strategy)

 Although the IT strategy by nature needs to address complex technical details, it should not be considered a technical document.
 Instead, it should be considered a business document.
 As such, it should be written in clear, concise language that's free of technical jargon.

 Just as there are varying models for the document itself, there are multiple ways to approach creating an IT strategy.
 Commonalities do exist, however.
 For example, an initial review of the organization's existing strategic IT plan and related documents is a good first step in any IT strategy.

 This first step should be followed by an assessment of how the organization is meeting established objectives, milestones, benchmarks and relevant key performance indicators.
 The assessment should identify the technology currently in use and the gaps that exist between these current IT operations and the objectives and strategic goals outlined in the ongoing strategic plans.

 Senior IT leaders then need to collaborate with their business-side counterparts to develop the IT strategy further.
-Resources such as research reports should be looked for in order to understand the business and technology trends that will impact the organization's market.
+Resources such as research reports should be looked for to understand the business and technology trends that will impact the organization's market.

 This creates a groundwork for IT executives to develop short and long-term objectives, budget projections, technology predictions, the perceived future opportunities and vulnerabilities that go into the technology strategy.
 At this point, an organization should have the corresponding summaries needed for the final document.

 A strong IT strategy relies not just on creating the plan, but also on proper implementation of it.
 These documents won't do any good if they're ignored after completion.

 The documents should be used to guide tactical technology decisions, thereby helping the IT department align its day-to-day operations with the overall business model and mission.